What is Dual Enrollment?

 Faculty who teach classes in which dual enrolled students under the age of 18 are registered, as well as staff who provide professional or support services, such as advising, counseling, or tutoring and students who serve in peer roles such as advising, mentoring, or tutoring to these students, are required by State law to have the following three clearances: Pennsylvania State Police Criminal Background Check (SP4-164), Pennsylvania Child Abuse History Clearance Form (CY-113) and Federal (FBI) Fingerprint Criminal Background Check (Criminal History Report).
 Effective January 1, 2016, all individuals (current employees and new hires) interacting with dual enrolled students under the age of 18 are required to have valid clearances in place.

 In order to ensure compliance in all future semesters, Penn State New Kensington will identify sections of courses that typically enroll the most high school students and can confirm that faculty teaching these courses have completed the required background checks.
 This course list will be shared with current and future dual enrolled students through their guidance counselors and academic advisers and through print and web information.
 In addition, staff and students who provide services such as academic advising, tutoring and mentoring will be required to complete the three required background checks.

-Questions regarding Penn State New Kensington compliance with PACPSL can be directed to Monique Eguavoen, Director of Enrollment Management, at 724-334-6058 or [email protected].
+Questions regarding Penn State New Kensington compliance with PACPSL can be directed to the Office of Admissions and Student Aid at [email protected] or 724-334-5466.